Saint-Élie

 Saint-Élie (/fr/; Sentéli) is a commune of French Guiana, an overseas department and region of France in South America.
+It constitutes a third of the territory of the arrondissement of Cayenne, yet is sparsely populated and accounts for a mere 0.09% of the arrondissement's residency.
 In 1930, Saint-Élie became capital of the Inini territory.
 From 1953 onward, the commune was called Centre.
 In 1969, it was renamed to Saint-Élie.